eclipse-che/che-operator/olm/README.md

 In the VSCode you can use task `Update csv bundle files`.

 # 7. Test scripts pre-requisites

-Start your kubernetes/openshift cluster.
-For openshift cluster make sure that you was logged in like "system:admin" or "kube:admin".
+Start your Kubernetes/Openshift cluster.
+For Openshift cluster make sure that you was logged in like "system:admin" or "kube:admin".

 # 8.Test installation "stable" Eclipse Che using Application registry(Deprecated)

-Notice: this stuf doesn't for openshift >=4.6
+Notice: this stuff doesn't work for Openshift >=4.6

 To test stable versions che-operator you have to use Eclipse Che application registry.

-To test the latest stable Che launch test script in the olm folder:
+To test the latest stable Che launch test script in the `olm` folder:

 ```bash
 $ ./testCatalogSource.sh ${platform} "stable" ${namespace} "Marketplace"